A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 The 2026 Outlook

-Scenario 1: Continued Growth.
-If the economic pressures keep building and platforms keep raising prices, whilst delivering inconsistent UX, we could see piracy levels return to the mid-2000s heyday.
+Continued Growth.
+Economic pressure plus rising prices plus inconsistent experiences could push piracy to mid-2000s levels.
 AI music generation could accelerate this by providing “good enough” alternatives to paid subscriptions for more casual listeners.

-Scenario 2: Stabilisation.
+Stabilisation.
 If platforms get smarter about pricing and user experiences, whilst enforcement gets more effective at disrupting the easiest of piracy methods, we might see things level out.
-This requires both carrot and stick approaches to work simultaneously with each other.
+Solutions demand both incentives and enforcement working together.

 The solution isn’t building bigger walls.
 It’s making the front door more appealing than climbing over the fence.